koculu/ZoneTree/docs/usage/maintenance.md

 The maintainer created by `zoneTree.CreateMaintainer()` starts a periodic inactive-cache cleanup job and listens to segment lifecycle events.
 It starts merge work when read-only segments cross configured thresholds.

+The cleanup job matters for disk reads.
+Compressed disk segment reads can cache decompressed blocks, and the maintainer releases blocks that have been inactive longer than `BlockCacheLifeTime`.

 Default maintainer settings:

 | Setting | Default |